-Programs serving transitional kindergarten or kindergarten pupils shall mainta to-staff member ratio of no more than 10 to 1.
+Programs serving transitional kindergarten or kindergarten pupils shall maintain a pupilto-staff member ratio of no more than 10 to 1.
 (EC Section 46120[b][2][D]).
-Pladdress the proposed schedule and plan for recruiting and preparing staff to program, including supporting them to understand how to work with younger downwill the lower pupil-to-staff ratio be maintained?
-How will the curriculum a program be developmentally-informed to address this younger age group? ease work in the children.
-Sample Program Schedule Please submit a sample program schedule that describes how the ELO-P or sources, including the California State Preschool Program for children enrolle transitional kindergarten or kindergarten, will be combined with the instruction create a minimum of nine hours per day of programming (instructional day plu or other supports).
-Also, submit a sample schedule for a minimum nine-hour sintersession day. ed in nal day to us ELO-P
+Please address the proposed schedule and plan for recruiting and preparing staff to work in the program, including supporting them to understand how to work with younger children.
+How will the lower pupil-to-staff ratio be maintained?
+How will the curriculum and program be developmentally-informed to address this younger age group?